ezequielmm/ChallengeCodereRefactor/readme.md

 ### 💻 From Visual Studio

-- Open the solution file `ChallengeCodereRefactor.sln`.
+- Open the solution file `Challenge.sln`.
 - Press `F5` to run with debugging or `Ctrl + F5` to run without debugging.

 ### 🔡 From Command Line